boldare/openai-assistant/README.md

 ```

 Please note that the `.env` file should not be committed to the repository. *Add the `.env` file to the `.gitignore`* file to prevent it from being committed.

+This was the first step needed to run the library.
+The next step is to configure the assistant.

 ### Step 3: Configuration